Pradumnasaraf/Contributors/README.md

 ### Docker Compose

 Make sure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed.
-And you have alredy cloned the repository.
+And you have already cloned the repository.

 Then, run the following commands to start the server.
 It will step up a MongoDB container and a Go API container.